MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/grant-admin-consent.md

 ## Grant admin consent for delegated permissions using Microsoft Graph PowerShell

-In the following example, you grant delegated permissions defined by a resource enterprise application to a client enterprise application.
+In this section, you grant delegated permissions to your application.
+Delegated permissions are permissions your application needs to access an API on behalf of a signed-in user.
+The permissions are defined by a resource API and granted to your enterprise application, which is the client application.
 This consent is granted on behalf of all users.

-In the example, the resource enterprise application is Microsoft Graph of object ID `7ea9e944-71ce-443d-811c-71e8047b557a`.
-The Microsoft Graph defines the delegated permissions, `User.Read.All` and `Group.Read.All`.
+In the following example, the resource API is Microsoft Graph of object ID `7ea9e944-71ce-443d-811c-71e8047b557a`.
+The Microsoft Graph API defines the delegated permissions, `User.Read.All` and `Group.Read.All`.
 The consentType is `AllPrincipals`, indicating that you're consenting on behalf of all users in the tenant.
 The object ID of the client enterprise application is `b0d9b9e3-0ecf-4bfd-8dab-9273dd055a941`.

 > [!CAUTION]
 > Be careful!
 Permissions granted programmatically aren't subject to review or confirmation.
 They take effect immediately.